Alamogordo Public Schools

-The Alamagordo Municipal School District No. 1, also the Alamogordo Public School District or Alamogordo Public Schools (APS), is a school district that serves the communities of Alamogordo, High Rolls, Holloman Air Force Base, Mountain Park, and La Luz and portions of unincorporated Otero County in the state of New Mexico.
+The Alamogordo Municipal School District No. 1, also the Alamogordo Public School District or Alamogordo Public Schools (APS), is a school district that serves the communities of Alamogordo, High Rolls, Holloman Air Force Base, Mountain Park, and La Luz and portions of unincorporated Otero County in the state of New Mexico.

 History

 The first school in the city opened in 1898, originally using a tent, although the school district itself was organized in 1914.
 The district considers 1898 as its year of establishment.

 Enrollment around World War II increased with the opening of Alamogordo Army Air Field (now Holloman Air Force Base), causing a previously stable student population to increase.
 In 1947 it had 1,500 students and 53 teachers.
 In 1949 Alamogordo High School began admitting African-American students, and by 1951 the school district was racially integrated.
 When the personnel at the base asked for the school district to completely desegregate for the benefit of its black employees, the school system did so.